Want to transition from teacher to instructional designer?

 The industry comes with great perks, too.
 A few of them include:

-Case in point: I surveyed almost 700 instructional designers, and 94% of them said they were satisfied with their work-life balance.
-Also, the average salary is over $85k per year, and the rise of online learning means that landing a remote job is easier than before.
+Case in point: we surveyed almost 700 instructional designers, and 94% of them said they were satisfied with their work-life balance.
+Also, the average salary is $83,000 per year, and the rise of online learning means that landing a remote job is easier than before.
 You can even choose to become a freelance instructional designer for more flexibility.

-In this video, I talk more about why instructional design is a great career for teachers (and who this career isn’t a fit for):
+In this video, we talk more about why instructional design is a great career for teachers (and who this career isn’t a fit for):

 And in this short video, you get 10 questions that will help you decide if instructional design is the right career choice for you: